 Set to stills, a live audio-only March 1967 performance at the Matrix in SF of a bunch of great songs from the Doors' first three albums.
 First, "Back Door Man," followed by the haunting poetry of "Crystal Ship."
 From the same show, a live performance of one of my Doors favorites, "My Eyes Have Seen You."

-Also from the Matrix, the Doors doing "Light My Fire" and the great "Twentieth Century Fox."
-From their second album, a live performance of "People Are Strange," followed by the incredible "Moonlight Drive."
+Also from the Matrix, the Doors doing "Light My Fire" and the great "Twentieth Century Fox." followed by the incredible "Moonlight Drive."
 From the third album, "Summer's Almost Gone."
 We close this set from the Matrix with "Unhappy Girl," and a 13+ minute performance of "The End."

 Set to random footage, from Cleveland in August 1968, here's an audio-only live performance of the Doors doing their menacing "call to arms" from their third album, "Five to One."

 Set to stills and performance footage, here are the Doors in 1968 Stockholm doing a live performance of "Wild Child."

 From the Felt Forum in 1970, a live audio-only performance set to stills of the Doors doing "Gloria" and "Easy Ride"